 - How will the program prepare my child?

 - The Washington Program provides many resources that students can utilize in order to assist in finding an internship in DC.

 - Professional development workshops: Effective Internship Search Techniques, Networking, Interview Skills, Professionalism, and Resume & Cover Letter Writing

 - How do I pay for the program?

 As participants in the Washington Program, students remain entitled to the same tuition fees as those required by UC Davis.

 All university financial aid eligibility is determined by the Financial Aid Office.
 The Washington Program sends the names of all confirmed participants to the UC Davis Financial Aid Office.
 The Financial Aid Office then receives a program budget from the Washington Program office.
 Financial aid packages for students accepted into the Washington Program are determined based on this budget.
 Since the Washington Program cost is slightly higher than the UC Davis standard cost, you will receive your standard UC Davis aid plus additional funds for the unmet need.
 This may be offered to you in the form of a loan based on eligibility.
 Additionally, students can apply for outside scholarships and/or loans.
 Once packaging is complete, the Financial Aid Office will notify each student in the program.
-This can take up to 6 weeks after a student is admitted in the program.
+This can take up to 6 weeks after a student is admitted to the program.
 The Washington Program does not estimate student need nor does it determine what students' packages will be.